-Greenville Hospital System University Medical Center in South Carolina has deployed UHF RFID to help track expensive surgical instruments and other equipment to reduce losses and the time spent locating equipment.
+Greenville Hospital has deployed UHF RFID to help track expensive surgical instruments and other medical equipment to reduce losses and the time spent locating them.

 As the largest health care system located in South Carolina, Greenville Hospital System University Medical Center count 1,268 licensed beds, and 1,250 physicians out of 10,500 employees.

 The hospital has implemented EPC Gen 2 RFID tags to help identify surgical probes that are often accidentally thrown away after procedures.
 Because the probes are small, they are sometimes entangled in the linens after surgery.
 Most of these linens are either disposed of outright or sent through harsh laundry and sterilization procedures.
 Since the probes can cost anywhere from $17,000 to upwards of $35,000 each, losses can quickly add up.